blazarecki/ScarEpicEditorBundle/README.md

 [![Build Status](https://secure.travis-ci.org/benjaminlazarecki/ScarEpicEditorBundle.png)](http://travis-ci.org/benjaminlazarecki/ScarEpicEditorBundle)

-The bundle provides an [Epic Editor](http://oscargodson.github.io/EpicEditor/) integration for your Symfony2 Project.
+The bundle provides an [EpicEditor](http://oscargodson.github.io/EpicEditor/) integration for your Symfony2 Project.
 It automatically registers the new `epic_editor` form type which can be easily configured.

 ## Documentation